Thank you, you have successfully subscribed to our newsletter! Enjoy reading our tips and recommendations.

-- Onsite fulfillment: Pearle Vision fills almost every prescription eyeglass order using their attached fulfillment center, so wait times are minimized.
+Onsite fulfillment: Pearle Vision fills almost every prescription eyeglass order using their attached fulfillment center, so wait times are minimized.

-- Satisfaction guarantee: Bring back any pair of glasses within 30 days for a repair, replacement or exchange with no hassle and no explanation.
+Satisfaction guarantee: Bring back any pair of glasses within 30 days for a repair, replacement or exchange with no hassle and no explanation.

-- Free adjustments: Over time, wear can cause glasses to shift, so bring them in to a Pearle Vision center for a professional adjustment.
+Free adjustments: Over time, wear can cause glasses to shift, so bring them in to a Pearle Vision center for a professional adjustment.
 This will improve their fit and make them much more comfortable over the long run.

-- Free cleaning: Even with the most careful cleaning routine, dirt and grime can build up in hard to reach places, so be sure to have glasses cleaned for free by Pearle Vision professionals.
+Free cleaning: Even with the most careful cleaning routine, dirt and grime can build up in hard to reach places, so be sure to have glasses cleaned for free by Pearle Vision professionals.

-- BOGO deals: At Pearle Vision, buy one pair of prescription glasses or sunglasses and get another pair free.
+BOGO deals: At Pearle Vision, buy one pair of prescription glasses or sunglasses and get another pair free.
 Or get a pair to wear indoors as well as one for driving.

-- Best for Professionals and Contacts wearers.
+Best for: Professionals and Contacts wearers.

-Pearle Vision Company Profile
+Pearle Vision Company Information

 - Company Name:

 - Pearle Vision